ESSENTIALS OF DIAGNOSIS

 Multiethnic epidemiologic studies showed that the highest risk for developing HF is in African Americans (highest in young women and middle-aged men), followed by Hispanics/Latinos, Caucasians, and Chinese.
 This higher risk likely reflects differences in the prevalence of hypertension and diabetes mellitus and in socioeconomic status between different ethnicities.

 Although the survival after HF diagnosis has improved, the 5-year mortality is still close to 50%, and over a quarter million deaths every year have antecedent HF.
-In addition, HF is one of the leading causes of hospitalization in the United States, with over one million hospitalizations a year (a figure that has ...
+In addition, HF is one of the leading causes of hospitalization in the United States, with over one million hospitalizations a year (a figure ...